-The Social Justice Education Concentration at the University of Massachusetts, Amherst is currently accepting applications for Master's students (with a focus on either educational settings involving children and youth or higher education), C.A.G.S. students, and a limited number of Doctoral students (to work closely with either Dr. Brenda Juarez or Dr. Ximena Zuñiga).
-Information about Dr. Juarez & Dr. Zuñiga's research foci is available at www.umass.edu/sje/faculty.html.
+The Social Justice Education Concentration at the University of Massachusetts, Amherst is currently accepting applications for Master's students (with a focus on either educational settings involving youth or higher education), Educational Specialist (Ed.S.) students, and a limited number of Doctoral students.

 Matriculation in the Social Justice Education masters or doctoral program does not necessarily include completion of coursework and practica leading to eligibility for professional certification or licensure.
 Students who enter SJE and seek such certification or licensure will need to pursue additional coursework beyond that required for the Social Justice Education masters or doctoral degrees.
-For more information about how SJE have pursued professional certification through co-enrollment in one of UMass Amherst's licensure programs, please contact Dr. Bredna Juarez at firstname.lastname@example.org.
+For more information about how SJE students have pursued professional certification through co-enrollment in one of UMass Amherst's licensure programs, review the guidelines to Educator Licensure Programs.

-Please note that the School of Education does not require applicants to take the Graduate Records Examination.
+Please note that the College of Education does not require applicants to take the Graduate Records Examination.

 Materials to Include in Your Application:

 All applicants: The Social Justice Education admissions committee wants to know about your interest in social justice education and to understand how your prior personal, educational, and professional experiences have prepared you for graduate work in social justice education.
 Please be as specific as possible about your interest in social justice education and the fit of SJE to your future plans.
 Please include recommendations from at least one professor who has taught you at the undergraduate or graduate level, and from at least one person who is familiar with your background and skills in social justice education.
 Masters applicants: please be sure your application indicates whether you would prefer to focus on K-12 education (including teacher education) or higher education.